How to Onboard New Employees: A Complete 90-Day Framework

 Treegarden automates onboarding workflows from the moment an offer is accepted - sending pre-boarding communications, assigning tasks to hiring managers and IT, tracking completion of each milestone, and reminding managers when check-ins are due.
 Your new hires arrive on day one to a prepared, organized experience rather than a chaotic one.

-Book a free demoDays 61-90: Full Integration and Independent Performance
+Book a demoDays 61-90: Full Integration and Independent Performance

 The third month is where onboarding transitions into normal employment.
 By the end of 90 days, the new hire should be fully functional in their role - contributing independently, making decisions within their scope, and requiring routine rather than intensive management.